Edition for Web Developers — Last Updated 3 November 2025

 value.
 If it is true, the default value is ignored.

-elements have a
+input, textarea, and select elements have a

 user validity boolean.
 It is initially set to false.